Reporting Absences in Individual Lessons

 {% endhint %}

-To allow participants to submit reschedule requests when reporting an absence from an individual lesson, go to **Settings → Making up for absences**.
-Enable **Self-reporting absences in individual lessons** and check the **Report absence with a request for reschedule** option.
+Go to *Settings → Making up for absences*.
+Enable **Self-reporting absences in individual lessons** and check **Report absence with a request for reschedule**.

-When a participant submits such a request, you will receive a **notification** and the request will appear under **Pending sign-ups → Reschedule class requests**.
+When a request comes in, you receive a **notification** and it appears under *Pending sign-ups → Reschedule class requests*.

-Lessons **awaiting rescheduling** will be **shown in grey with a special icon** in both the school and instructor calendars.
+Lessons awaiting rescheduling are **shown in grey with a special icon** in the Calendar.

 To configure the default time limit for a valid reschedule request and the default number of allowed requests in individual courses, go to **Settings → Making up for absences**.